Sulaiman Abdul Rahman Taib: Deputy Minister of Tourism

 During the 12th Malaysian General Election held in March 2008, Sulaiman stood as a candidate in the Kota Samarahan parliamentary seat previously held by his father, Abdul Taib Mahmud and won under the then Malaysian ruling coalition Barisan Nasional (BN) ticket.
 Following his win of the parliamentary seat, he was appointed as a Deputy Minister of Tourism in the cabinet of the then-Prime Minister Abdullah Ahmad Badawi.
 Under the new cabinet line-up of Prime Minister Najib Razak, he was once appointed again as a Deputy Minister of Tourism.

 On 4 December 2009, Sulaiman resigned from his deputy ministerial post.
 Prime Minister Najib Razak accepted Sulaiman's resignation effective on 14 December 2009.
 Sulaiman was succeeded by James Dawos Mamit.

 In 2002, Sulaiman was named the Knight Commander of the Order of the Star of Sarawak.

 Personal life

-He is the third son of Abdul Taib Mahmud, the former Yang di-Pertua Negeri of Sarawak and former Chief Minister of Sarawak while his mother was Laila Taib.
+He is the third son of Abdul Taib Mahmud, the former Yang di-Pertua Negeri of Sarawak and former Chief Minister of Sarawak while his mother, Laila Taib (née Lejla Chaleck), is Polish Lipka Tatar Muslim.
 In 1991, Sulaiman wed 20-year-old Anisa, daughter of former Deputy Chief Minister of Sarawak George Chan Hong Nam.